TangWen920812/carotid_detect/README.md

+# Carotid Artery Plaques Segmentation

-# This is the code for carotid segmentation and carotid artery plaques segmentation.
+## This is the code for carotid segmentation and carotid artery plaques segmentation.

 ## How to use
 Use train2.py to train and valid the carotid segmentation.